Processing. Please Wait.

 Already have a business name?
 Check to see if it’s available.

-Can I reserve a business name in Colorado?
+Reserving a business name in Colorado

-Yes.
 If you aren’t ready to start your LLC yet, you can reserve your business name for up to 120 days by filing a Statement of Reservation of a Name with the Colorado Secretary of State (online only) and paying the $25 filing fee.

-If you’re going to use a trade name, you’ll need to file the Statement of Trade Name with the Colorado Secretary of State and pay the $20 fee.
+Your LLC’s legal name is the one listed on your Articles of Organization.
+A DBA (aka trade name) is any name other than your LLC’s legal name under which you do business.
+If you’re going to use a DBA in Colorado, you’ll need to file the Statement of Trade Name with the Colorado Secretary of State and pay the $20 fee.

-2. Designate a Registered Agent
+2. Appoint a Colorado Registered Agent

 All Colorado LLCs are required to appoint a registered agent.
 Your registered agent could be you, another individual, or a registered agent company that is authorized to receive service of process (lawsuits and other legal documents) on behalf of your business.
 Your registered agent’s name and address will need to be included on the Articles of Organization.